2026 · 05 · 16 · Sat

 What changed

-2026 updates: DLAM (plug R1 into PC via USB for software-install-free computer control) and OpenClaw alpha (voice-driven open-source agent for local environments).
+2026 updates: DLAM (plug R1 into a PC via USB for install-free computer control) and OpenClaw alpha (voice-driven open-source local agent).

 Why it matters